 —

 In 2017 Darms Lane hired one of California’s most prominent and revered label designers, Chuck House to redesign their wine labels.
-In our humble opinion, Chuck House of Icon Design Group, along with Pate International, and Vanderbyl are the top three contemporary wine and design companies used by premium Napa based producers.
+In our humble opinion, Chuck House of Icon Design Group, along with Pate International, and Vanderbyl are the top three contemporary wine and design companies used by premium Napa Valley based winery and producers.

 Leave a Reply